tosin2013/cloi/README.md

 **No API key needed, runs completely locally.**

-Navigate to your project directory and call cloi when you run into an error.
+Navigate to your project directory and call Cloi when you run into an error.

 ```bash
 cloi